 To celebrate ECALA’s 20th year of investing in program excellence in Edmonton, the Board of Directors chose to recognize the legacy and contributions of Carol Aubee-Girard by creating the “Carol Aubee-Girard Award of Excellence in Community Adult Learning.”

-Carol’s tenure as ECALA’s Executive Director from 1998 to 2015 contributed to excellence in programming under the mandate of the Community Adult Learning Program.
-Carol’s professionalism and passion to ensure organizations, programs and learners were positively impacted by the funding allocations each year resulted in many of the practices and guidelines ECALA continues to follow.
+Carol’s tenure as ECALA’s Executive Director from 1998 to 2015 contributed to excellence in programming under the Community Adult Learning Program.
+Carol’s professionalism and passion for ensuring organizations, programs, and learners were positively impacted by the funding allocations each year resulted in many of the practices and guidelines ECALA continues to follow.

-Carol’s strong belief in funding the very small to large organizations led to the development of many new innovative practices to better meet the needs of learners.
+Carol’s strong belief in funding the very small to large organizations led to many new innovative practices to better meet learner’s needs.
 Carol also implemented the integration of the National Essential Skills Framework in 2008 and mandatory measurement and evaluation requirements in 2015.

-Organizations or staff who delivered ECALA funded learning opportunities during the 2019-2020 fiscal year can be nominated.
+Organizations or staff are eligible for the award who deliver ECALA funded learning opportunities during the current grant term.
 Nomination letters must demonstrate that the organization or program:

 - Imbeds learner-centred best practice in their facilitation

 - Involves learners in learning opportunity design and delivery

 - Actively participates in the organization and professional development forums in the CALP system